kbasaran/Speaker-Calculator/to-do.md

 add coil inductance
-tell fill ratio as percentage, using nominal thickness trigger a "clear coil choices combobox" when the coil parameters are changed. streamline name for housing (box, enclosure, housing are used)
+tell fill ratio as percentage, using nominal thickness trigger a "clear coil choices combobox" when the coil parameters are changed.